Caribbean 'Lime' in Central London at The Rum Kitchen

 A Caribbean restaurant in central London?
 How am I only now learning of this?

 Don't misunderstand, there are Caribbean restaurants in London.
 Camden, Notting Hill and Brixton tops the list.

-I remembered when a Caribbean take away opened just off Oxford Street.
+I remembered when a Caribbean Take Away opened just off Oxford Street.
 I think I was there nearly every week!
-Ok bit of an exaggeration but it was quite authentic West Indian cooking and so I was something of a regular.
+Ok bit of an exaggeration but it was authentic West Indian cooking and so I was something of a regular.
 Every now and then we (we being my newly converted jerk chicken, curry goat, roti loving colleagues) would have lunch delivered and be the chef's nightmare when we sat eating another chef's creation in the staff canteen.

 It's good to reminisce.

 So imagine my excitement to learn there is a new 'lime' in town.
 I rounded up my best critique and friend and off we went.
 Cheshire catted my way to the entrance, got seated, started reading the menu.
 Egg this, egg that, egg three ways.
 Something isn't right here.
 Flipped the menu card back - haha we were sat in the 'Good